-Adding digital lead generation to start new customer journeys requires a series of steps.
+Adding digital lead gen to start new customer journeys requires a series of steps.

 First, create the generator content targeted for your designated high-quality leads.
 Content may be social media posts, tangential blog posts, or direct email campaigns.
 Remember, this content is the starting point for the customer journey, so make sure that the tone, style, and goals align with your desired audience perception.

 Next, add a call-to-action.
 Upon completion, calls-to-action convert prospects into leads that can be pursued by your sales or outreach teams.
 Digital lead generation includes calls-to-action such as contact forms, requests to like, share, or follow, or requests to begin trials of products or services.
 Keep anything that might prevent conversion in mind, and remember that online interactions are short and light so keep digital calls-to-action short and easy to use.